jaredcwhite/jaredwhite_website/src/_posts/articles/2024/2024-09-25-you-need-a-portfolio.md

 Content streams, feeds, whatever you want to call them—they make sense.
 They really do.
 There's a reason that's what publishing on the Internet is built around, by and large.

-But streams miss out of a vital aspect of creativity.
+But streams miss out on a vital aspect of creativity.
 Streams are lacking in _context_.
 Streams are lacking in _legacy_.
 And streams are lacking in _relationships_ between disparate pieces of content.

 When you visit an art gallery, **you're participating in multiple layers of experience**.
 The most basic and obvious layer is when you're looking at one piece of art at a time, which I might call _singular attention_.
 This painting.
 That sculpture.
 This photograph.
 That projection.